egnyte/python-egnyte/README.rst

 ==================

 docs subdirectory contains just the source for the documentation.
-You can read built docs at http://<to be determined>
+You can read built docs at http://egnyte.github.io/python-egnyte-docs/

 Command line